eWAYPayment/eway-rapid-ios/README.md

 ## Requirements

 The eWAY iOS SDK supports iOS 7 and above.
-But for Apple Pay support, it support iOS 8 and above.
+But for [Apple Pay](https://www.eway.com.au/apple-pay) support, it requires iOS 8 and above.

 ## Example project

-An example project is included in the eWAY iOS SDK GitHub repository to demonstrate the available functions.
+2 example projects are included in the eWAY iOS SDK GitHub repository to demonstrate the available functions.
 To use it:

 1. Clone the repository to your development machine